circ-ml/CXR-LC/README.md

 ## Overview
 Lung cancer screening with chest CT reduces lung cancer deaths.
 Currently, CT screening is offered to those eligible by the Centers for Medicare and Medicaid services (CMS) screening criteria.
 This criteria misses many lung cancers and requires detailed smoking history information that is poorly documented in the medical record.
 Chest x-rays are among the most common diagnostic imaging tests in medicine.
 We hypothesized that a convolutional neural network (CNN) could extract information from these x-rays, along with data readily documented in the medical record, to select individuals at the highest risk for future lung cancer.

 CXR-LC is a CNN that predicts the risk of 12-year incident lung cancer based on a chest radiograph image, and a person's age, sex, and smoking status (current vs. former smoker).
-In our testing dataset, CXR-LC had better discrimination than the CMS criteria (AUC 0.755 vs 0.634, p < 0.001).
+In our testing dataset (referred to as "validation" dataset in the publication), CXR-LC had better discrimination than the CMS criteria (AUC 0.755 vs 0.634, p < 0.001).
 When matching the size of the CMS eligible population, CXR-LC missed 30.7% fewer lung cancers.

 **Inverted Kaplan-Meier for Incident Lung Cancer based on CXR-LC category**